Federal Perkins Loan Program

 Q: What is the SUNY Student Loan Service Center?

-The SUNY Student Loan Service Center is the central billing and collection office for the State University of New York's state-operated campuses.
-Once you are no longer in attendance at the SUNY campus that granted your loan - whether by graduation, withdrawal, or a change in status to less than half-time, the campus will transfer all pertinent loan documentation to the SUNY Student Loan Service Center.
-T
+The SUNY Student Loan Service Center (hereafter referred to as the SUNY SLSC) is the central billing and servicing office for the State University of New York state-operated campuses.
+When you are no longer attending the SUNY campus that granted your loan(s) due to graduation, withdrawal, or a change in status to less than half-time enrollment, your loan is transferred to the SUNY SLSC for servicing.
+All correspondence and loan payments are to be directed to the SUNY SLSC and not to the campus you attended.
+Please contact us at:

 SUNY Student Loan Service Center